Large Language Models

 MCP servers are external programs or services that expose capabilities such as tools, resources, and prompts via the MCP protocol.
 MCP servers connect LLMs to the outside world, dramatically expanding what LLMs can do for users.

-Many MCP servers are built using Node.js, for example GitHub Copilot and Azure DevOps MCP servers, and those distributed as npm packages.
+Many MCP servers are built using Node.js, for example, GitHub Copilot and Azure DevOps MCP servers, and those distributed as npm packages.
 This aligns well with Visual Studio Code’s ecosystem.
 Note that Cursor is just a customized version of Visual Studio Code.

 If the package containing the command to be executed is not available locally, it is automatically downloaded. npx is bundled with npm versions 5.2.0 and higher.

 Before configuring MCP servers, ensure you have Node.js installed on your system with npx available for package execution.
-Most MCP servers require Node.js runtime environment for proper functionality.
+Most MCP servers require the Node.js runtime environment for proper functionality.

-A better approach, taken by some MCP servers, is to be bundled as Visual Studio Code extensions, where they run in the Extension Host process, bypassing the need for Node.js.
-The Extension Host is a Node.js process that runs extension code.
+A better approach, taken by some MCP servers, is to be bundled as Visual Studio Code extensions, where they run in the extension host process, bypassing the need for Node.js.
+The extension host is a Node.js process that runs extension code.
 Support for MCP servers running as Extension Host processes started with Visual Studio Code version v1.101 (May 2025).

 Erroneous Information